Ibby-debug/Ibby-debug/README.md

  I'm a full-stack developer based in Toronto, Canada.

+ 🧑🏻‍💼: Interested in working roles that allow me to develop and achieve my goals!

 I have been working on multiple short experiments - kickstarting scalable web2 and web3 apps.

 🎯 Target: ✔️5% success rate on a 100 projects a year